-The title and file name for a particular photograph may be exactly the same or entirely different.
-But the file name provided on the list must correspond to the file name for the actual photograph that is included in the deposit.
-If they do not match each other, the registration specialist may ask the applicant to exclude that photo from the claim, or he or she may simply refuse registration.
+For these reasons, the titles and file names specified in the list must correspond to the titles and file names for the actual photographs that are included in the deposit.
+If the titles and file names do not match each other, the registration specialist may ask the applicant to exclude those photos from the claim, or may simply refuse registration.